Table of contents

 Follow your instincts.
 Ignore your doctor, who is NOT a specialist in breastfeeding and is giving you the standard for FORMULA-fed babies.
 It may be challenging, but your baby will thank you.

 My son is seven weeks old, and every evening at about five, he wants to nurse until about 11.

 He spends 10-15 minutes on each side eating and then comfort nurses for about 30 minutes on the last side.

 Then he will take a 10-minute break.
 During eating time, I can hear a good suck-swallow rhythm, but during comfort nursing, his suck is weaker with no or little swallowing.

-It is overwhelming as Dad can hardly spend any time with him and I am the only one who can comfort him.
+It is overwhelming as Dad can hardly spend time with him, and I am the only one who can comfort him.